jnsebgosselin/gwhat/docs/manage_data.rst

 text file (with UTF-8 encoding) or an Excel spreadsheet (:file:`xls` or :file:`xlsx`) by clicking on the |icon_export_data| icon as shown in :numref:`export_weather_data`.
 The dataset can be exported in a daily, monthly or yearly format.
-Note that exporting water level datasets is currently not supported in GWHAT.
+Note that the export of water level datasets is currently not available in GWHAT.

 .. _export_weather_data:
 .. figure:: img/scs/export_weather_data.*